 Very hard to see and even harder to believe, I know.

-Somewhere, in the very beginning, this voice was created because you wanted the best for yourself - a good life, with as much warmth and security as possible.
+Once upon a time, when you were just a little you, this voice was created because you wanted the best for yourself - a good life, with as much warmth and security as possible.
 Even though, now, it often causes you to keep yourself small, to hold back from standing up for yourself, to constantly procrastinate because perfection is unattainable, your inner critic has the very best of intentions.
-And once upon a time, in those particular circumstances in which the voice originated, its mechanisms worked really well.
+And in those particular circumstances back then, its mechanisms worked really well.
 So well, in fact, that you still carry them with you.

 Can you try to show some compassion for the intention of your inner critic and how this part of you is - with its limited toolbox (read: judgment, disapproval and criticism) - trying to arrange a good life for you?
 You have your best interests at heart and you’ve simply learned that this is the way to get there.
 That is (very!) shitty, but not wrong, it's not bad.
 It's okay.
 It is.